Rule Change: Completed

 • A requirement for distributors to provide information on disconnection and abolishment services on their websites.

-The framework would apply to scheme and any nominated non-scheme gas distribution networks in all jurisdictions except Western Australia.
+The framework applies to scheme and any nominated non-scheme gas distribution networks in all jurisdictions except Western Australia.

-The draft rules would also introduce new information provision requirements in the NGR and NERR to support more informed decision making by retail customers who are considering ceasing to use gas.
+The rules also introduce new information provision requirements in the NGR and NERR to support more informed decision making by retail customers who are considering ceasing to use gas.

 • Providing a new framework to facilitate access to the abolishment services provided by distributors on fair and reasonable terms and conditions